andrew-saenz/WALL-E/README.md

   - Auto Deploy VM from template.
   - Join VM to domain and place in GPO Managed OU.
   - GPOs should enable WinRM service and open neccessary ports for Ansible host communication.
+  - Install Windows Updates

-Optional features: Windows Updates and application installation from share drive.
+  - Install application from share drive.

 Steps for Setup: